 - Google Analytics can provide information about who visits your website and what terms are being searched.

 - You can also talk to your sales teams about the types of customers and leads they interact with.
 Find out what questions and problems the sales team hears consistently.

 - Interviewing customers and prospective buyers will provide additional insights, as will researching issues facing your industry.

-This will help to target the right audience on Facebook and your messaging as well.
+This will help to target the right audience on Facebook and other social media sites.